maxlebedev/maleficer/README.md

         * if you roll a bad spell, it shouldn't just be trash
     - A map type that is actually the inside of a creature
         * The walls shift and can "swallow"
+    - Terrain tiles.
+Grass that blocks LOS, water that ...?
 ### Enemies
     - Spawners
     - "Commander" Enemies that effect their faction